MKegler/SpeechTACSmodel/ReadMe.md

 ## Modelling the effects of transcranial alternating current stimulation on the neural encoding of speech in noise

-### Implementation of the model introduced in Kegler M. & Reichenbach T. (submitted) *Modelling the effects of transcranial alternating current stimulation on the neural encoding of speech in noise*
+### Implementation of the model introduced in Kegler M. & Reichenbach T. (under review) *Modelling the effects of transcranial alternating current stimulation on the neural encoding of speech in noise*

 #### Demo.ipynb is an annotated jupyter notebook including sample simulations of the model